omeka/omeka-s-developer/docs/reference/events.md

 This event is intended to be used to filter the `partials` parameter: listeners can add, remove, or reorder the partials in the array to change what is displayed on the form.
 Any added partial will be passed one parameter when it is rendered: `query`.

-### view.manage-sites.before
+### view.manage_resources.before

-Triggered before the list of sites on the admin dashboard.
+Triggered before the "Manage resources" panel on the admin Dashboard

-### view.manage-sites.after
+### view.manage_resources.after

-Triggered before the list of sites on the admin dashboard.
+Triggered after the "Manage resources" panel on the admin Dashboard

-### view.manage-resources.before
+### view.manage_sites.before

-Triggered before the list of resources on the admin dashboard.
+Triggered before the "Manage sites" panel on the admin Dashboard

-### view.manage-resources.after
+### view.manage_sites.after

-Triggered before the list of resources on the admin dashboard.
+Triggered after the "Manage sites" panel on the admin Dashboard

 ### view.details